 - Arms were granted by the Lord Lyon to Dr George Carruthers, Clan Convenor.
 The first Carruthers armiger since Carruthers of Dormont in 1913.

-- The interim regional Clan Commissioners: Dana Caruthers Norton (USA), Cécilia Mitchell-Carruthers (Europe,) Graham Carruthers – (Australasia & Oceania), and Michael Carruthers (Canada), were appointed by the Convenor.
+- The interim regional Clan Commissioners: Dana Caruthers Norton (USA), Cécilia Mitchell-Carruthers (Europe,) Graham Carruthers – (Australasia), and Michael Carruthers (Canada) were appointed by the Convenor.

 - Membership of the Clans and Scottish Societies of Canada (CASSOC) was successfully sought and Graham Carruthers, the Society’s Executive Secretary represented the Clan at its AGM.

-- Membership of the Council of Scottish Clans and Associations in the USA (COSCA) was applied for and after being admitted, the Clan was represented by Dana Caruthers Norton, CCS-I Vice Convenor.
+- Membership of the Council of Scottish Clans and Associations (COSCA) was applied for and after being admitted, the Clan was represented by Dana Caruthers Norton, CCS-I Vice Convenor.

-- Dana Caruthers Norton was appointed Clan and Society Genealogist, Gary Carruthers appointed as her deputy, the latter covering Australasia.
+- Dana Caruthers Norton was appointed Clan and Society Genealogists, Gary Carruthers appointed as her deputy, the latter covering Australasia.

 - After over 10 years of genealogical investigation and networking, the senior member of the Chiefly House of Holmains, Dr S. Peter Carruthers, was located and approached.

-- The legally important marriage contract, dated 1762 between John 12th of Holmains and Charlotte Laurie, was finally found within the National Records of Scotland, confirming that succession would be passed through either the male or female lines (ie of his body, rather than simply down the male line).
+- An important marriage contract dated 1762, between John 12th of Holmains and Charlotte Laurie, was finally found confirming that succession would be passed through either the male or female lines.

 - Two petitions, with evidenced proofs were presented to the Lord Lyon for his analysis and approval of a confirmation, after over 200 years, of a Carruthers Chief.